Tamarack Grief Resource Center presents

 Travel:

-Are you traveling to Missoula for Grief Institute 2025?
-Here are a few hotels we would recommend:
+Are you traveling to Missoula for Grief Institute 2026?

 Since 2005, Grief Institute has provided a top-quality, inspiring, and practical training for professional counselors, educators, hospice personnel, nurses and psychologists across Montana.
 Grief Institute is a two-day annual professional seminar committed to the continued advancement of knowledge and skills relating to end-of-life and grief to strengthen our state’s network of care.
 TGRC is committed to bringing the best-of-the-best to Missoula each year for Grief Institute — passionate, knowledgeable, engaging speakers who are able to blend research and ideas with practical tools all the while integrating personal stories, ethics, theory.